drupalcommerce/commerce-docs/user/pages/03.commerce2/02.developer-guide/03.products/04.displaying-products/04.theme-product/docs.md

 ### Theming product variations
 The default product template is commerce-product-variation.html.twig

-- If you are using the "Add to cart form" formatter to display your product's variations, this template will *not* be used.
+- If you are using the *Add to cart form* formatter to display your product's variations, this template will *not* be used.
-- This template will be used whenever the "Rendered entity" formatter is selected for a product variations field.
+- This template will be used whenever the *Rendered entity* formatter is selected for a product variations field.
-- Use "Manage display" for your product variation type to make sure that all the fields you want displayed are enabled for the rendered entity's display mode.
+- Use *Manage display* for your product variation type to make sure that all the fields you want displayed are enabled for the rendered entity's display mode.

 #### Available variables
-- **attributes**: HTML attributes for the wrapper. (*not to be confused with "product attributes"*)
+- **attributes**: HTML attributes for the wrapper. (*not to be confused with **product attributes***)
 - **product_variation_entity**: The product variation entity.
 - **product_url**: The product URL.
 - **product_variation**: The rendered product variation fields.